KavehAlim/KavehAlim.github.io/_pages/about.md

 Research Interest
 ======
 I am generally curious about the intersection of machine learning, information theory, statistics, and optimization.
-My main areas of interest include:
+My main areas of interest include the following:
 - Distributed Machine Learning
 - Neural Networks' Training and Inference Acceleration
-- Privacy and Fairness
+- Privacy
 - High Dimensional Statistics

 I have worked on: